-To ensure that we covered all the uses and applications we developed four metrics — ease of use, customization, display, and sound — that span all aspects of alarm clock functionality.
+To ensure that we covered all the uses and applications, we developed four metrics — ease of use, customization, display, and sound — that span all aspects of alarm clock functionality.
 Below is a detailed look at each metric, which clocks performed well in the underlying assessments, and why.

 Ease of Use

 The ease of use metric assesses how easy and/or intuitive it is to set the time, the alarm(s), what the power source is and whether it has a redundant source such as a battery, and if the clock has a phone charger and/or nightlight.
-Few models have all of these features, nor do we expect all customers to want all these features on one clock.
-However, if you are looking for a fully loaded machine the Jall Wake Up Sunrise is a great option as it checks every box in the ease of use metric except set-up, which is fairly involved.
+Few models contain all of these features, nor do we expect all customers to desire all these features on one clock.
+However, if you are looking for a fully loaded machine, the Jall Wake Up Sunrise is a great option as it checks every box in the ease of use metric except set-up, which is fairly involved.